hommeYo/hommeyo.github.io/_posts/2016-12-01-jekyll-clean-theme.md

 ---
 layout: post
-title: "Jekyll Dark Clean Theme"
+title: Jekyll Dark Clean Theme
 date: 2015-12-01 16:25:06
 tags: jekylltheme
 description: Here I want to introduce you the dark theme for Jekyll.
+comments: true
 ---

 Here is a sample post for Jekyll-Clean-Dark theme.